MaterializeInc/materialize/doc/user/content/concepts/views.md

 A non-materialized view saves a query under a name to provide a shorthand for referencing the query.
 The query is **not** executed during non-materialized view creation, and a non-materialized view does **not** persist its results in durable storage.

-**However**, you can [index](/concepts/indexes/) a non-materialized view to **maintain and incrementally update view results** in memory within the cluster.
+**However**, you can [index](/concepts/indexes/) a non-materialized view to **maintain and incrementally update view results** in memory within a cluster.
-This enables queries within the [cluster](/concepts/clusters/) to use the index to access view results from memory.
+This enables queries within that [cluster](/concepts/clusters/) to use the index to access view results from memory.
 See [Indexes and non-materialized views](#indexes-and-non-materialized-views) for more information.